petkaantonov/jQuery-slider/README.md

 * min - the minimum value, default 1
 * max - the maximum value, default 100
 * step - the step size, default 1.
 Must be > 0
+* focusable - is slider focusable? default is true

 Methods
 -------